-We assume that all moves occur simultaneously and it is not allowed that two agents are present at the same node once the moves occur.
-More precisely, in any step, \eqref{action:1} is feasible if no other agent decides to move to $u$, and if $u$ is occupied at the beginning of the considered step, then the occupying agent needs to move from $u$ to another vertex $u'$ in the same step.
-(We note that we allow $u'=v$, which results in a \emph{swap} of the agents).
-Action \eqref{action:2} is feasible if no other agent decides to move to $v$ in the considered step.
-An agent that occupies an exit node at the end of a step \emph{evacuates}, i.e., it is automatically removed from the graph.
-As a consequence of our model, no two agents may evacuate through the same exit in a single step.
+We assume that all moves occur simultaneously, and no two agents may occupy the same vertex once the moves occur.
+More precisely, in any step, action \ref{action:1} is feasible if no other agent decides to move to $u$, and if $u$ is occupied at the beginning of the considered step, then the occupying agent needs to move from $u$ to another vertex $u'$ in the same step.
+(Note that we allow $u'=v$, which results in a \emph{swap} of the agents).
+On the other hand, action \ref{action:2} is feasible if no other agent decides to move to $v$ in the considered step.
+An agent that occupies an exit at the end of a step \emph{evacuates}, i.e., it is automatically removed from the graph.
+Hence, at most one agent may evacuate through a given exit per step.